sut-ai/notes/notebooks/19_intro_to_mdp/index.md

  'Quit': None}
 ```

-By Calculating Expectation of reward earned in each step, It's obvious that in level 0, 1, and 2 the expection is greater than zero so continue playing is optimal policy, but in level 3 and 4, the expectation is less than zero so it's better to quit the game.
+In oreder to check the result acheived by the script above, expectation of reward earned in each step, is calculated.
+It can be seen that in level 0, 1, and 2 the expection is greater than zero so continuing the game is the optimal action in these states, but in level 3 and 4, the expectation is less than zero so it's better to quit the game.

 $
 E_0 = 0.9 \times 100 + 0.1 \times 0 = 90 \\